soepaingzaw/tp/docs/UserGuide.md

 #### 2.4.3 List
 Lists your current semester's module data, CAP for your current semester and overall CAP for Sem 1 to your current semester

+>**IMPORTANT NOTE**:
+>Please fill all your semesters (From sem 1 to current sem) with modules you have taken
+>or will be taking.
+This includes grades you predict you will get this semester.

 Format: `list`